lsst/dp1_lsst_io/docs/products/images/visit_image.rst

 The result is a fully calibrated visit image.

 Each individual visit image contains data from one of the camera's detectors.
+Visit images are rotated, and not aligned north-up east-left, such that RA, Dec do not correspond to x, y.

 Processing
 ----------